 Field-hunting tip

-Look in fumarolic deposits country — that is the host setting where cryptohalite typically forms.
+Look in fumarolic deposits country, the host setting where cryptohalite typically forms.
 If you start seeing sal ammoniac, realgar, sulfur in float, you are in the right ground.
 Field specimens usually show a small hexagonal crystals, crusts, or granular aggregates habit, so train your eye for that shape before scanning the outcrop.